watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

    ![A screenshot that shows the new job, with a line to highlight proper indenting.](media/hol-2019-10-02_10-23-10.png)

-4. Click "Save" and commit the changes directly to the master branch.
+4. Choose "Save" and commit the changes directly to the master branch.
 A new build will start automatically.
 The two jobs are independent and will run in parallel if there are enough available build agents.

    ![A screenshot that shows the jobs, Helm is complete, Docker is still running](media/hol-2019-10-02_10-57-42.png)